-The 2019 edition of SIF will explore the topic of online violence and its various forms, and how digital respect can act as an antidote to this phenomenon.
-This focus echoes the European Commission's #DigitalRespect4Her campaign, launched earlier in 2019, which strives to raise awareness of the gender-based violence girls and young women experience on the internet, and to promote an inclusive and respectful online culture for all EU citizens – a priority for the European Commission.
+The 2019 edition of SIF explored the topic of online violence and its various forms, and how digital respect can act as an antidote to this phenomenon.
+This focus echoed the European Commission's #DigitalRespect4Her campaign, launched earlier in 2019, which strives to raise awareness of the gender-based violence girls and young women experience on the internet, and to promote an inclusive and respectful online culture for all EU citizens – a priority for the European Commission.
 Children and young people in particular should feel safe and respected online; equally, they should feel able and empowered to be active public participants in digital life.

 Focusing on young people's experiences of online violence